-The promenade, which is more than a mile long, is a large lawn and children’s play area, which runs all the way to the harbour.
-From the harbour you can see the fishing boats and explore the many lovely waterside restaurants.
+The promenade, which is more than a mile long, is a large lawn and children’s play area.
+From the harbour you can see the fishing boats in the marina and explore the many lovely waterside restaurants specialising in fresh fish.

 Along the seafront are many memorials commemorating World War II.